 photo: freestocks-photos via Pixabay

 Delegate, delegate, delegate.
-Older kids, like cousins or friends’ children, usually love to be given extra responsibility at parties, and they’re really good at getting the younger ones’ attention.
-Put them in charge of face painting, music-making, singing songs, and more.
+Older kids, like cousins or friends’ children, usually love to be given responsibility at parties, and they’re really good at getting the younger ones’ attention.
+Put them in charge of party games, music-making, singing songs, and more.

 photo (and adorable hat): Mosey Handmade via Etsy

-For the guest of honor, this party is more about the photos than the memories.
-So snap some pics before baby gets sleepy or starts shrieking from all the commotion.
-To ensure you get an Insta-worthy photo, make or order a small cake before the big day and do a low-key photo shoot without guests around.
+Snap some pics before baby gets sleepy or starts shrieking from all the commotion.
+Pro tip: To ensure you get an Insta-worthy photo, make or order a small cake before the big day and do a low-key photo shoot without guests around.
 Baby will be all smiles and no one flipping through the scrapbook will ever know that picture was taken on a different day.

 Highlight a few of your baby’s favorite things over the past year (first word! favorite food! favorite stuffed animal!) and show it off for all to see on a poster you display at the party.
 This idea from Kara’s Party Ideas lets guests learn about your baby and is worth snapping a photo of for baby to see in a few years.
 Better yet, make it a yearly tradition.